Chief of Staff, Joint Staff

-Structure and Responsibilities
+Structure and responsibilities

 The Chief of Staff, Joint Staff, is the head of the Joint Staff (統合幕僚監部, Tōgō Bakuryō Kanbu), which consists of the Vice Chief of Staff, Joint Staff, the Senior Enlisted Advisor to the Chief of Staff, Joint Staff, the Administrative Vice Chief of Staff, as well as the Joint Staff's five departments and three special staff offices.
 The Vice Chief of Staff, Joint Staff serves as the Chief of Staff, Joint Staff's primary assistant in overall national defense coordination while the Administrative Vice Chief of Staff assists the Chief of Staff, Joint Staff in administrative matters.
 The Joint Staff's five departments are the General Affairs Department, Operations Department, Defense Plans and Policy Department, C4 Systems Department and the Logistics Department, while the three special staff are the Joint Staff Councilor, Public Affairs, and the Legal Affairs General.

-The Chief of Staff, Joint Staff supervises the service branches operations of the Japan Self-Defense Forces, and their powers are limited to policy formation and defense coordination during peacetime.
-In wartime, the Chief of Staff, Joint Staff commands all units within the JSDF and exercises complete authority to all units.
-The Chief of Staff, Joint Staff will also be responsible for commanding all defense initiatives, conduct various defense operations and implement strategies that can be utilized by the state, under the directive of the Minister of Defense and the command of the Prime Minister, which gives all JSDF services to create measures in order to ensure the country's defense and sovereignty.
-The chain of operational authority runs from the Chief of Staff, Joint Staff to the commanders of the several Operational Commands.
+The Chief of Staff, Joint Staff supervises the service branches operations of the Japan Self-Defense Forces, and their powers are focused on coordinating the Minister of Defense's commands and advising the Minister of Defense in matters relating to the Self Defense Forces.
+In wartime, the Chief of Staff, Joint Staff still retains their post as the highest-ranking commander and will also be responsible for advising the Minister of Defense while directing the commander of the Joint Operations Command to prepare and utilize all SDF units to execute potential military operations through a centralized joint operations network under the entire command of the Prime Minister, which gives all JSDF the necessary services to create effective military operations in order to ensure the country's defense and sovereignty.
+The chain of operational authority runs from the Chief of Staff, Joint Staff to the commander of the Joint Operations Command, and eventually to commanders of the several Operational Commands.
 Each service branch is headed by its respective chief of staff, who has administrative control over its own services.

-Retirement and Conferment of Decoration
+Retirement and conferment of decoration

-The mandatory retirement age for generals who were appointed as the Chief of Staff, Joint Staff is 62 years old.
-Under these circumstances, the Prime Minister, under the guidance of the Ministry of Defense, has the power appoint a new Chief of Staff, Joint Staff within the Joint Staff council or extend the term of the Chief of Staff, Joint Staff at their pleasure.
+The mandatory retirement age for generals who were appointed as the Chief of Staff, Joint Staff is 62 years.
+Under these circumstances, the prime minister, under the guidance of the Ministry of Defense, has the power appoint a new Chief of Staff, Joint Staff within the Joint Staff council or extend the term of the Chief of Staff, Joint Staff at their pleasure.
 Upon reaching the age of 70, under Japan's honours system, the former Chiefs of Staff, Joint Staff are to be awarded the Order of the Sacred Treasure, 1st class.
 The creation of upgrading the level of the order from Order of the Sacred Treasure, 2nd class to Order of the Sacred Treasure, 1st class, was made by Shinzo Abe in 2015, which serves as a measure to recognize the former Chiefs of Staff, Joint Staff efforts in their service to the JSDF.

 List of officeholders

-The current Chief of Staff, Joint Staff is General Yoshihide Yoshida, who took office in March 2023.
+The current Chief of Staff, Joint Staff is General Hiroaki Uchikura, who took office on August 1, 2025.